-However, they don’t really have the time or desire to get into the meta and complication of move sets, DPS, IV’s, statistics, etc. that some of the hardcore PGo players love to discuss and research on Silph Road, Reddit, and various other websites and phone apps.
+However, they don’t really have the time or desire to get into the meta and complication of movesets, PVP vs Raid Damage per second (DPS), IVs, and statistics that some of the more hardcore PGo players love to discuss and research on The Silph Road, Reddit, and various other websites and phone apps.

-You will know which Pokémon have IV’s over 80% based on the appraisal of your trainer and the phrase used to describe your Pokémon:
+You will know which Pokémon have IV’s over 80% based on the appraisal of your Trainer and the phrase used to describe your Pokémon: